perone/Pyevolve/docs/source/index.rst

 \- **Charles R. Darwin, 1838**

-Pyevolve was developed to be a *complete genetic algorithm framework written in pure python*, but since the version 0.6, the framework is also supporting Genetic Programming, so in the near future, the framework will be more an Evolutionary Computation framework than a simple GA framework.
+Pyevolve was developed to be a *complete genetic algorithm framework written in pure python*, but since the version 0.6, the framework also supports Genetic Programming, so in the near future, the framework will be more of an Evolutionary Computation framework than a simple GA framework.

 See the changes in the :ref:`whatsnew` section of this documentation.